-Ι, voluntarily agree to undergo a
+I, voluntarily agree to undergo a

 urine analysis (a 5 Drug P anel and Alcohol Screen) and understand that I am responsible for al

-se of the results of the test to the Wilkes-Barre Area Career & Technica
+costs.
+I authorize the relea se of the results of the test to the Wilkes-Barre Area Career & Technica

 Center Practical Nursing Pr ogram.

 Name: Date:

 Witness: Date:

 Refus al for Voluntary Submission for Urinalysis Testing

 I, refuse to sign the above statement for

-se of findings.
-I also understand that my refusal will be considered as a
+voluntary testing and relea se of findings.
+I also understand that my refusal will be considered as

-ner under the influence of controlled substances and/or alcohol and that
+• er under the influence of controlled substances and/or alcohol and tha

-ediate dismissal from the Wilkes-Barre Area Career & Technical Center
+· ediate dismissal from the Wilkes-Barre Area Career & Technical Center

 Practical Nursing Program

 Name: Date:

 Witness: Date: